soundpress/RulesOfNYC/docs/c10/index.rst

 (c) Pleadings; applicable sections; notice.

-   (1) The only pleadings to be served by the parties are a petition by the petitioner (see § 1-04 of these rules) and an answer by the commissioner of finance.
+   (1) The only pleadings to be served by the parties are a petition by the petitioner (see 20 RCNY § 1-04) and an answer by the commissioner of finance.
 The tribunal may prescribe a simplified form of pleadings for small claims matters.

    (2) The parties may file briefs, additional documents or other material in support of their pleadings.

-   (3) The provisions of subdivision (e) of § 1-04 of these rules regarding amended pleadings, and § 1-08 of these rules, regarding subpoenas, are applicable to this section.
-The provisions of §§ 1-05 (other than paragraph (e)(1)), 1-06 and 1-07 of these rules are not applicable to this section.
-Notwithstanding the foregoing, the presiding officer may, at the request of either party, (i) consider any of the grounds for dismissal provided for under § l-05(b) of these rules and dispose of the matter on such ground, if appropriate, and (ii) allow such limited discovery as the presiding officer shall deem appropriate under the circumstances.
+   (3) The provisions of subdivision (e) of 20 RCNY § 1-04 regarding amended pleadings, and 20 RCNY § 1-08, regarding subpoenas, are applicable to this section.
+The provisions of 20 RCNY §§ 1-05 (other than paragraph (e)(1)), 1-06 and 1-07 of these rules are not applicable to this section.
+Notwithstanding the foregoing, the presiding officer may, at the request of either party, (i) consider any of the grounds for dismissal provided for under 20 RCNY § 1-05(b) of these rules and dispose of the matter on such ground, if appropriate, and (ii) allow such limited discovery as the presiding officer shall deem appropriate under the circumstances.

    (4) After the petition and answer have been served, the controversy shall be at issue, and the small claims unit shall schedule the controversy for a small claims hearing.